gchq/stroom-docs/user-guide/tools/command-line.md

 A typical use case for this is when using a third party identity provider.
 In this instance Stroom has no way of auto creating an admin account when first started so the association between the account on the 3rd party IDP and the stroom user account needs to be made manually.
 To set up an admin account to enable you to login to stroom you can do:

+This command is not intended for automation of user management tasks on a running Stroom instance that you can authenticate with.
+It is only intended for cases where you cannot authenticate with Stroom, i.e. when setting up a new Stroom with a 3rd party IDP or when scripting the creation of a test environment.
+If you want to automate actions that can be performed in the UI then you can make use of the REST API that is described at `/stroom/noauth/swagger-ui`.

+> See the [note](#authentication-accounts-and-stroom-users) above about the distinction between authentication accounts and stroom users.

 ```bash
 java -jar /absolute/path/to/stroom-app.jar manage_users --createUser jbloggs --createGroup Administrators --addToGroup jbloggs Administrators --grantPermission Administrators "Administrator" path/to/config.yml